Video interview tips

 - First impressions are vital, so wearing the correct interview attire is important.
 It may depend on the role, but this will normally be smart office wear.
 It might feel a bit odd wearing this in your bedroom or living room, but the effort really makes a difference.

 - It's important that you know your CV inside and out.
 You don’t want to be caught off guard by not being fully familiar with previous work history or achievements.

 - Prepare answers in advance for some potential competency based questions that may be asked.
 Refer to the STAR method (S – situation, T – task, A – action and R – result) when answering.
 It’s important to get the right balance of answering in enough detail and knowing when to stop…

 - Ask the interviewer if you need to prepare anything in particular beforehand, such as a presentation and the length of time they expect this to be.

-- It is always good to show that you are focussed and engaged during your video interview.
+- It's always good to show that you are focused and engaged during your video interview.
 The Hiring Manager will notice wandering eyes and yawning.

 - Turn off your mobile – now is not the time for your friend to be calling to see what your dinner plans are.